AI Disclosure for Film Festivals: Complete Navigation Guide

 Conclusion

 Successful festival strategy for AI-enhanced films requires proactive, transparent disclosure.
-By documenting your AI use thoroughly and approaching disclosure as an opportunity rather than an obligation, you position your film for success.
+The landscape has shifted — with the EU AI Act, updated guild agreements, and state digital replica laws, documentation is no longer optional.
+By approaching disclosure as an opportunity rather than an obligation, you position your film for success across any festival circuit.